Great Yorkshire Chase Preview, Tips, Runners & Trends

 Great Yorkshire Chase Jockey Statistics

-There are two leading jockeys in the Great Yorkshire Chase over the last 20 renewals with both Sean Quinlan and Tom Bellamy who have both won the race two times.
-Sean Quinlan winners have been with Takingrisks (2021) and Windsor Avenue (2022).
+There are two leading jockeys in the Great Yorkshire Chase over the last 20 renewals, with both Sean Quinlan and Tom Bellamy, who have both won the race two times.
+Sean Quinlan's winners have been with Takingrisks (2021) and Windsor Avenue (2022).
 Tom Bellamy winners have been with Ziga Boy (2017) and Go Conquer (2019).
+There is one jockey who has not had the best of times in the Great Yorkshire Chase; Brian Hughes has ridden 10 runners in the race without recording any wins.

-Here are the Great Yorkshire Chase jockey statistics over the last 20 renewals for jockeys who have entries in the 2025 renewal, those not listed have not had a runner.
-(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are some of the top Great Yorkshire Chase jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 JockeyR-W-PWinEW